What is federated identity management (FIM)? How does it work? digital identity

 • Avoid questions with answers that can be guessed or researched.

-• Use questions that can be remembered by users.
+• Use questions that users can remember.

 • Use a combination of standardized and user-selected questions.
 User-generated questions are more unique and, therefore, more difficult to guess.

-• Use multiple tiers of questions: Ask standard questions first, and then ask user-generated questions after the first set has been correctly answered.
+• Use multiple tiers of questions.
+Ask standard questions first and then ask user-generated questions after the first set has been correctly answered.

 • Lock user accounts after a specified number of failed authentication attempts.

-This was last updated in March 2021
+This was last updated in February 2025

-Continue Reading About challenge-response authentication
+Continue Reading About What is challenge-response authentication?

 Dig Deeper on Identity and access management